jamesdbloom/grunt-debian-package/README.md

 Type: `String`
 Default value: `undefined`

 This value specifies a list of soft-links that should be added into the package.
 Each soft-link is specified using a `source` and a `target` value.
+Both the links and directories sections can use the following placeholders `${name}`, `${version}` and `${build_name}` to refer to the package name, version and build number respectively, see example above.

 #### options.directories
 Type: `String`
 Default value: `undefined`

 This value specifies a list of directories that should be added into the package.
+Both the links and directories sections can use the following placeholders `${name}`, `${version}` and `${build_name}` to refer to the package name, version and build number respectively, see example above.

 ### Files